zackb/zackbartel.com/content/blog/2025/11/2025-11-24-cpp-is-great.md

 <br>

 Whenever I had to use JNI or some other [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) (Foreign Function Interface), I felt weak.
 I don't want to have to wait for some third-party library to bind to my favorite language.
 I want to write high-performance code directly.
+But at that time I just didn't feel like C++ was a reasonable choice.

 <br>